efren-palacios/duellinks/_posts/pages/tier-list/2018-02-01-forbidden-limited-list.md

 {% include heading.html title=page.title description=page.description %}

 #### Last Updated: February 055, 2018
-* Golden Bamboo Ssprite was added to Limited
+* Golden Bamboo Sprite was added to Limited

 #### FORBIDDEN
 When cards are assigned as this, you may not include any of these into your deck.